Rumidom/ORCA_multitool/README.md

 - Real-time clock IC

 ## ORCA V1
 First version of the PCB had a lot of mistakes, I'm working on a V2, do not recomend using V1 at all.
 I'm currently developing the firmware on a modded version of the device.
+(PCBs and schematics are available for V2 but have not been tested yet)

 <p align="center">
 <img src='./Photos/ORCA V1.png' width='600'>